Maximum latent heat of neutron star matter independently of General Relativity: Latent heat of first order phase transitions

 In this letter we discuss the room for a possible first-order phase transition at zero temperature $T$ in neutron-star matter.
 The Gibbs thermodynamic-equilibrium condition determines at what critical chemical potential $\mu_c$ will the pressure of the two phases be equal

 In the low-density regime the starting point is

-a latent heat per nucleon normalized to the vacuum neutron mass of $940$ MeV ($\Delta E := E_E- E_H$).
-Its mechanical dimension is $[L] = [E/M]$ just as in conventional nonrelativistic thermodynamics.
-Once we set $c=1$ natural units, $L$ becomes dimensionless.
+a latent heat per nucleon normalized to the vacuum neutron mass of $940$ MeV, computed from $\Delta E := E_E- E_H$, and to which we have added a subindex $n$ to distinguish it from $L|_\varepsilon$ defined shortly in Eq.~(\ref{LperA}).

-To obtain $L$ from the Equation of State (EoS) $P(\varepsilon)$ we integrate the first law of thermodynamics in terms of the pressure, the number density $n$ (baryon number is conserved) and the energy per nucleon ($E = \varepsilon/n$),
+To obtain $L|_n$ from the Equation of State (EoS) $P(\varepsilon)$ we integrate the first law of thermodynamics in terms of the pressure, the number density $n$ (baryon number is conserved) and the energy per nucleon ($E = \varepsilon/n$),

 with limits extending from the transition point $n_{\rm tr}=n_{\rm H}$ (where the phase $H$ is pure) to that $n_{E}$ where the medium is completely in the presumed exotic phase.